-As at December 31, 2019, the Company currently operates in the United States as more specifically described below.
+As at March 31, 2020, the Company currently operates in the United States as more specifically described below.

 State Direct, Indirect, or Ancillary Involvement in the U.S. Cannabis Industry Per Staff Notice 51-352 Currently Operational?
 Brief Description of Operations Illinois Direct Yes Beneficial owner of 1 dispensary license and 1 cultivation/production license Massachusetts Direct and Indirect Yes Owner of license that allows for 3 dispensary locations and up to 3 cultivation and production facilities.
 Management services provider to additional licensees Michigan Direct Yes Owner of entity which holds a dispensary license.
 The Company expects formal approval by state regulators to occur in 2020.
 California Direct and Ancillary No - Direct Yes - Ancillary Direct: The Company owns a subsidiary which holds a temporary state cannabis manufacturing and distribution license.
-However, as disclosed on March 30, 2020, the Company has halted construction on the subsidiary's facility, and does not expect to restart construction until Q1 2021 Ancillary: The Company's subsidiary, Pure Ratios Holdings Inc., is engaged in the sale of hemp products, and also the licensing of certain intellectual property to entities which are directly involved in various state cannabis operations.
+However, as disclosed on March 30, 2020, the Company has halted construction on the subsidiary's facility, and does not expect to restart construction until Q1 2021.
+Ancillary: The Company's subsidiary, Pure Ratios Holdings Inc., is engaged in the sale of hemp products, and also the licensing of certain intellectual property to entities which are directly involved in various state cannabis operations.
 Washington Ancillary Yes Landlord and packaging supplier to cultivation and production licensees.
 Divested Operations Maryland Direct and Indirect Yes As disclosed on May 1, 2020, the Company has signed a definitive agreement to divest of its Maryland assets, including owned licenses and management service providers to non-owned licensees.
 Final Transfer is awaiting regulatory approval.

 Pennsylvania Direct Yes As disclosed May 1, 2020, the Company has divested of its Pennsylvania cannabis assets.
-Arizona Direct Yes As disclosed on March 30, 2020, the Company has divested of its Arizona cannabis assets.
 Arkansas Direct and Indirect Yes As disclosed on January 30, 2020, the Company has signed definitive agreements and is in the process of divesting its Arkansas cannabis assets.
-Potential Future License s New Jersey Direct No Intend to pursue a medical and/or recreational cannabis license if/when a licensing window re-opens.
+Potential Future Licenses New Jersey Direct No Intend to pursue a medical and/or recreational cannabis license if/when a licensing window re-opens.
 Ohio Direct No The Company is currently contesting the denial of a cultivation license by the Ohio Department of Health.